Back

 Lastly, consider offering value-added services.
 They can be a delivery service, catering, or even complimentary tastings.
 They can enhance the overall customer experience with your business.

 However, with each new service added, you need to meticulously document all the rules, prices, etc. Communicate any guarantees or assurances you offer, such as ensuring on-time delivery, addressing customer concerns promptly, or providing refunds or replacements in the event of dissatisfaction.
-Moreover, all potentially vague points must be enlisted in the privacy policy, terms of use, and other documents.

 Tips for effective pricing